 New Bern Speeding Ticket Lawyer

-Fighting Speeding Ticket Charges in New Bern
+Defending Against Speeding Ticket Charges in North Carolina

-What Are the Penalties for Speeding?
+What Are the Fines for Speeding in North Carolina?

 The penalties for speeding in North Carolina vary depending on the severity of the violation.
-The most common penalty for speeding is a small fine, which can range from $10 to over $250.
-Here are some specific scenarios:
+The most common penalty for speeding is a small fine, ranging from $10 to over $250.

 - Driving 1 to 5 miles per hour (mph) over the posted limit: $10